Area Served: Gillette

 By turning to Premier Bone & Joint Centers for your foot or ankle problem, you can expect to receive the proper diagnosis and treatment for your pain.
 Depending on the severity of your injury, we might recommend:

-Common foot and ankle injuries like sprains, tendonitis, tarsal tunnel syndrome, and plantar fasciitis often require physical therapy exercises.
+Common foot and ankle injuries like sprains, achilles tendonitis, tarsal tunnel syndrome, and plantar fasciitis often require physical therapy exercises.
 We’ll specially formulate a plan for your individual injury to ensure that you receive the proper care you need.

 Medications & Injections